joosm/DLI_ambassador/README.md

 - Based on the Jetson Nano course material (classification model for thumbs-up/down)
 - The original example from the course material has been modified to this project, "clock reader": given an image of analog clock face, the model reads the clock
-- Test setup: Jetson, Logitech C920 Webcam
+- Test setup: Jetson Xavier, Logitech C920 Webcam
+- Two notebook scripts
+ (i) clock_reader_interactive.ipynb: data collection/train/evaluate using live video stream from a webcam (ii) train_only.ipynb: train and visualization of train process, using collected data

 ![clock_reader](https://user-images.githubusercontent.com/3192324/192149994-68c34bb9-25d8-4319-a605-9343889c2299.png)